 President Trump extended social distancing guidelines through the end of April as of March 29.
 The IA and NALP continue to monitor how this affects the industry at the state and local level, Farner says.

 Irrigation Association supports the industry during COVID-19 pandemic

 For landscape and irrigation companies seeking information on operating during the COVID-19 pandemic, the Irrigation Association, Fairfax, Virginia, is working to provide answers.

-While there are a few states, like Ohio, Michigan and Wisconsin, that have specifically stated landscapers cannot be working at this time, it has been difficult for many in other areas to discern whether they can go out and do business.
+While there are a few states that have specifically stated landscapers cannot be working at this time, it has been difficult for many in other areas to discern whether they can go out and do business.

 “The language in states’ orders don’t list out every single trade.
 Being able to define landscape services within the areas that are listed in these orders has been difficult and has led to a lot of ambiguity among the whole industry,” says John Farner, IA Government and public affairs director.
 “One of the things the IA is advocating for is that states provide crystal clear direction to our industry on whether or not we can continue to do our work.”

 The Irrigation Association is closely following how each state is responding to the COVID-19 public health emergency.
 For up-to-date information on what the IA is seeing, its asks for people to join its official LinkedIn COVID-19 resources page.